allsiknowis/Dog-Breed-Classifier/README.md

 ![Default Image][image1]

-For the full Udacity project, navigate to the github repository below and follow the instructions in the README file:
+For the full Udacity project, navigate to the following github repository and follow the instructions in the README file:
 ```
 https://github.com/udacity/dog-project/blob/master/README.md
 ```